 - Outer layer: This layer is oily, reduces tear evaporation, and helps spread the tear film across the surface of the eye.

 - Middle layer: This watery layer is a large constituent of tears.
-It helps wash away foreign objects such as grit.
+It helps wash away objects such as grit.

 - Inner layer: This sticky layer coats the cornea and helps spread the watery layer.
 It also helps keep the tear film stuck to the surface of the eye.